aw/picolisp-https/EXPLAIN.md

 ## Cleaning up errors

-Earlier, we discussed the ability to `(throw)` and error, and that's nice when something is there to catch it.
+Earlier, we discussed the ability to `(throw)` an error, and that's nice when something is there to catch it.
 But, what happens when that _thing_ doesn't know about the internals?
-Does it to know cleanly end the request, end the session, free up manually allocated buffers?
+Does it to know how to cleanly end the request, end the session, free up manually allocated buffers?

-Nope.
+**Nope.**

 Our solution happens at the highest level in the most important function: `(req)`.